-Given the deficiencies of typical computer color displays, such as their limited dynamic range and inability to reproduce certain colors like pure yellow, color professionals may sometimes rely on the numeric information to assess an image.
-Certainly, when it comes to getting the correct output of neutral tones, it is possible to predict with greater accuracy the neutrality of a gray tone by measuring the color values with the eyedropper tool.
-If you use the eyedropper tool to measure the colors in an image that's in a standard RGB space, such as sRGB, Adobe RGB or ProPhoto RGB, and the RGB numbers are all equal, it is unquestionably a gray color (see Figure 42).
+Given the deficiencies of the color display on a monitor, such as its limited dynamic range and inability to reproduce colors like pure yellow on the screen, color professionals will sometimes rely on the numeric information to assess an image.
+Certainly when it comes to getting the correct output of neutral tones, it is possible to predict with greater accuracy the neutrality of a gray tone by measuring the color values with the eyedropper tool.
+If you are editing an image in a standard RGB space such as sRGB, Adobe RGB or ProPhoto RGB and the RGB numbers are all equal, it is unquestionably gray (Figure 44).
 Interpreting the CMYK ink values is not so straightforward.
-This is because a neutral CMYK gray is not made up of an equal amount of cyan. yellow and magenta.
+This is because neutral CMYK gray is not made up of an equal amount of cyan, yellow and magenta.
 If you compare the Color readout values between the RGB and CMYK Info panel readouts, there will always be more cyan ink used in the neutral tones, compared with the yellow and magenta inks.
 This is because a greater proportion of cyan ink is required to balance out the magenta and yellow inks to produce a neutral gray color in print (if the CMY values were equal, you would see a color cast).
-This is due to the fact that the process cyan ink is less able to absorb its complementary color - red - compared with the way magenta and yellow absorb their complementary colors.
-This also explains why a CMY black will tend to look reddish/brown, without the help of the black plate being present to add depth and neutrality.
+This is due to the fact that the process cyan ink is less able to absorb its complementary color - red - compared to the way magenta and yellow absorb their complementary colors.
+This also explains why a CMY black will look reddish/brown, without the help of the black plate to add depth and neutrality.

-Figure 42 When you are editing an RGB image, the Info panel readings can help you determine the neutrality of a color.
+Figure 44 When you are editing an RGB image, the Info panel readings can help you determine the neutrality of a color.
 If the RGB values are all equal, and the RGB color space you are editing in is one of the standard spaces, such as Adobe RGB, sRGB or ProPhoto RGB, etc., then equal values of R, G & B equate to neutral gray.

-When you are retouching a portrait (such as in Figure 43), you can use the Info panel CMYK readout numbers to help judge if the skin tones are the right color.
+When you are retouching a portrait (such as in Figure 45), you can use the Info panel CMYK readout numbers to help judge if the skin tones are the right color.
 Set the panel options to display RGB and CMYK readouts.
 Then use the eyedropper to measure the skin tone values.
 Caucasian skin tones should have roughly a third or a quarter as much cyan as magenta and slightly more yellow than magenta.
-Black skin tones should be denser, have the same proportion of cyan to magenta, but usually a higher amount of yellow than magenta and also some black
+Black skin tones should be denser, have the same proportion of cyan to magenta, but usually a higher amount of yellow than magenta and also some black.